Emma Biggin

 Some of my clients come with difficult or painful life experiences, some sensing that they have patterns that are habitual and difficult to get out of that are making them unhappy, some clients feel low and just don't know why.
 Others want to embark on a journey of exploration that will allow them to find a richer, more fulfilling way of being in the world.
 If any of this feels like you do get in touch and see how I can help.

-I have had success supporting people with issues such as: anxiety, depression, addictions, eating disorders, issues related to neurodiversity, bullying, bereavement, life transitions, menopause, gender, sexuality, issues related to relationships, and trauma recovery.
+I have had success supporting people with issues such as: forms of anxiety, depression, addiction, disordered eating, issues related to neurodiversity, bullying, coercive control, domestic abuse, grief and mourning, parenting, life transitions, menopause, gender, sexuality, relationship issues, and trauma recovery.

-I provide short-term and open-ended therapy.
-I see short-term as a relationship that has a specific focus - often a difficult life event.
-Open-ended therapy is a longer term relationship that enables you to explore deeper patterns of behaviour and relating that may have developed early in life but which are limiting you or causing you distress in the here and now.
+I provide both short-term and open-ended therapy.
+The former, a relationship that has a specific focus - often a difficult life event.
+The latter, a longer term relationship that enables you to explore deeper patterns of behaviour and relating that may have developed early in life but which are limiting you or causing you distress in the here and now.
+In both cases we can review what was originally agreed at any point.

 Training, qualifications & experience